yyshastri/InnerSource-Patterns/Pattern 06 – Collaborate with Subject Matter Experts.md

 ## Known Instances

-- This pattern has been identified by seven panelists (P04, P09, P10, P11, P14, P17, P23) to have been implemented in their organizations.
+- This pattern has been identified by seven panelists (P04, P09, P10, P11, P14, P17, and P23) to have been implemented in their organizations.